 ACT: Adjudication Response Not Permitted

 Failure to serve the payment schedule within time has the serious consequence of denying the respondent the opportunity to make any submissions (the adjudication response) to the adjudicator.
-Often, but not always, an adjudicator confronted with no submissions from the respondent may decide that the claimant is entitled to the full amount claimed.
+Often, but not always, an adjudicator confronted with no submissions from the respondent may determine that the claimant is entitled to the full amount claimed.

 Is there anything at all that a respondent can do?

-An adjudicator may only decide an adjudication application which is within the jurisdiction of the Act.
+An adjudicator may only determine an adjudication application which is within the jurisdiction of the Act.
 Failure to provide a payment schedule does not automatically mean the claim will be awarded.
 An obligation still rests with the adjudicator to consider the requirements of the Act, and to be satisfied that the work has been done and is properly valued.
 Therefore the claimant must satisfy the adjudicator of certain key components in any claim, including:

 - The payment claim and s19(2) notice was served on the respondent's normal place of business or otherwise as specified in any contract and within the time requirements of the Act;